wp-plugins/wp-awesome-faq/readme.txt

 *  From WordPress Dashboard go to "Plugins>> Add New>> Uploads", select 'wp-awesome-faq.zip' file and upload it.
 Or,
 *  Extract the zip file, copy and paste to the 'wp-conten/plugins/' directory of your WordPress Installation.
 *  Activate the plugin.
 *  Create a new page named it "FAQ".
-In the editor place this shortcode [faq]
+In the Editor place this shortcode [faq]

 == Screenshots ==